Moon Stealing (1994)

 3 mins 39 secs

-Moon Stealing as low res, transferred from VHS, on Vimeo.
+Watch Moon Stealing as low resolution (transferred from VHS) version, on Vimeo.

-The illicit nature of the Moon Stealing activity, in relation to light, relates to Chodzko’s series Flashers (1996) while the notion of an archive or collection of bright circles or holes, detected or cut into multiple disparate images, then acting as a transition point between them, occurs in Sleepers.
+The illicit nature of the Moon Stealing activity, in relation to captured and ‘smuggled’ light, relates to Chodzko’s series Flashers (1996), while the notion of an archive or collection of bright circles or holes, detected or cut into multiple disparate images, then becoming the transition point between them, occurs in Sleepers.
 Hole (2012) and Sleepers (2016).
-(The form of the hole appear in many of Chodzko’s works including Hole (in the wall of a museum), Somewhere Else, In Order to Complete Them (geothermal holes in the earth), Around and cell-a (holes dug into the ground, revealing or concealing archives) and in Secretors (in gallery walls, seeping fluid)).
-The sense of looking awry, ‘in ‘the wrong place’, into the periphery of an image, or space, also occurs in works such as Secretors (1993), Loose Disclaimer (2000), From Beyond (1995), Reunion; Salò (1998) etc and an interest in the nocturnal production of events is also shown in works such as Nightvision (1998) and Night Shift (2004).
-Knots (2013) begins with a moon that is perceived in relation to a navel, both seen as a source of longing for ‘home’.
+(The form of the hole appear in many of Chodzko’s works including Hole (as ‘mistake’ in the wall of a museum), Somewhere Else, In Order to Complete Them (geothermal holes in the earth), in Around and cell-a (as holes dug into the ground, revealing or concealing archives) and in Secretors (holes as punctures in gallery walls, seeping fluid)).
+The sense of looking awry, ‘in ‘the wrong place’, into the periphery of an image, or space, also occurs in works such as Secretors (1993), and in relation to cinema in Loose Disclaimer (2000), From Beyond (1995), Reunion; Salò (1998) etc. An interest in a nocturnal creativity is also shown in works such as Nightvision (1998) and Night Shift (2004) and The Dreamshare Seer (2024-).
+Knots (2013) begins with a moon (stolen from a Pasolini film) that is perceived in relation to a navel, both imagined by Chodzko as objects inspiring a longing for ‘home’.

 Moon Stealing:

-Excerpt from a log of rushes of the recording process: 1994
+Excerpt from Chodzko’s log of rushes taken during the moon capturing process: 1994

 Tape 1